justin0979/SSR_HMR/README.md

+# OUT OF DATE

+Running `npm i` will hang on one of the outdated npm packages.
+This repo needs to have packages updated.
+On a few unsuccessful attempts, npm packages usually conflict and package installs either hang or fail.

 ## One setup for a React Server-Side-Rendering dev environment

 Ever since learning about SSR, I've been wanting to have my saves automatically applied.
 I found a lot of outdated material